Many hostels and some hotels arrange bike rental for guests. Zweiradperle is also a good source.

 Group day pass/Gruppenkarte (after 9am, up to five people of any age)

-If you catch an express bus (Schnellbus), it costs an extra €2.20.
+If you catch a Schnellbus (express bus), it costs an extra €2.20.

 Please note that there are no barriers at S-Bahn and U-Bahn stations.
 Random ticket checks are conducted on board.